Percedal15019/AI-Automation/README.md

 ## References

 I will add more workflows in the future as i am working on them.
-Here are some links which would you in your AI Automation journey as well:
+Here are some links which would help you in your AI Automation Journey as well:

 - [Zie619 Workflows](https://github.com/Zie619/n8n-workflows)
 - [NateHerk](https://www.youtube.com/@nateherk)